EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 This completes one cycle of the discrete geometric derivative over the full multivector field in the algebra `xt`.

-We may summarize the above in the following notation, in terms of component-wise 1-dimensional interior and exterior derivative operators:
+We may summarize the above in the following notation, in terms of component-wise 1-dimensional interior and exterior partial derivative operators:
 ```python
 +edt(s)  = +idx(xt)
 -edt(x)  = +edx(t)